DaniRuizPerez/AutomaticReasoning/ASP/README.md

 A canon is a technique for composing musical pieces with two or more simultaneous voices or melodies (polyphony).
 In a canon, an initial melody (called the leader or dux) is imitated by the other voices (called the followers or comes) that enter into play after a given duration or delay

 - Restricted to the C major tonality
-- 15 pitches from from g to g'' allowed
+- 15 pitches from g to g'' allowed
-- All notes will have the same douration (quarter notes)
+- All notes will have the same duration (quarter notes)
 - 2 voices simple canon (leader and follower)
 - The delay will be specified

 It will have the following harmonic restrictions:
 - notes played by the voices can't from a dissonance.
-The following combinations are forbiden: c-d, d-e, e-f, f-g, g-a, a-b, b-c
+The following combinations are forbidden: c-d, d-e, e-f, f-g, g-a, a-b, b-c
 - Leader and follower can't perform two consecutive  fifth intervals (when the distance between the lower higher pitch is 5)

-And the following melodic preferences (if posible).
+And the following melodic preferences (if possible).
 Degrees for preferences can be varied for generating different solutions:
 - Avoid unisons (both voices playing same note)
 - Avoid repeating the last note
-- Smaller melodic jumps are prefered
+- Smaller melodic jumps are preferred
 - The follower should play a lower pitch than the leader

 ## Input

-First line of the input file is the length and the second line the delay for the second voice.
-Then a partial description of each voice with fixed notes and the composer will fill in the blanks (it can be completelly blank).
+The first line of the input file is the length and the second line the delay for the second voice.
+Then a partial description of each voice with fixed notes and the composer will fill in the blanks (it can be completely blank).
 Example:

 ```
 8